 The nonparametric method does not require the population under study to meet particular assumptions or specific parameters to characterize the observations, as is the case with parametric methods.
 To illustrate, conventional parametric methods, such as t-test and ANOVA, provide valid and reliable results only if the population under study satisfies certain assumptions.

 A statistical method qualifies to be nonparametric if it meets the following assumption.
 First, the method is used with quantitative data when no assumption is made about the population.
 Second, the technique uses qualitative data in a rather informal way; therefore, the nonparametric method is a diagnostic tool for a model building where it tests, checks, estimates, and validates data.

 On the other hand, interval data is one where there is a ranking order, and the difference between the two values is meaningful, such as market price.
-In ordinal data, the difference between values is not essential, but the ranking order is important – such as socio-economic status.
+The difference between values is not essential in ordinal data, but the ranking order is important – such as socio-economic status.

 Nonparametric Approach in Modeling Financial Time Series

-The nonparametric method helps in the modeling of appropriate statistical methods, as a unified approach for statistical inference in financial time series.
-For example, it plays a growing role in orthogonal line estimators, local polynomial and kernel smoothing and smoothing splines, among others.
+The nonparametric method helps in modeling appropriate statistical methods as a unified approach for statistical inference in financial time series.
+For example, it plays a growing role in orthogonal line estimators, local polynomial, kernel smoothing, and smoothing splines.

 Nonparametric smoothing is the commonly used density estimation in time series analysis.
-The primary reason behind the concept in financial series is because of its lack of technical challenges when estimating.
+The primary reason behind the concept in the financial series is its lack of technical challenges when estimating.